RecordEvolution/ReswarmOS/doc/README.md

 the appropriate partitions and locations.
 Let's start step by step

 1. decide on the sizes of the _boot/_ and _root/_ partitions of the image
-1. generate an empty file _mf-os.img_ according to the total size (sum of both partitions) of the image
+1. generate an empty file _reswarm-os.img_ according to the total size (sum of both partitions) of the image
     ```
-      dd if=/dev/zero of=mf-os.img bs=1M count=100
+      dd if=/dev/zero of=reswarm-os.img bs=1M count=100
     ```
 1. set up a _parititioned_ loopback device based on this file (and check that device was correctly set up by obtaining its identifier number)
     ```
-    losetup -fP mf-os.img
+    losetup -fP reswarm-os.img
     losetup -a
     ```
     where `-f` ensures the next free loopback device name is used